AlexTedeschi/Implementation-of-NETS/README.md

 --D: the number of full dimensions (integer)
 --sD: the number of sub dimensions (integer)
 --nW: the number of windows (integer)

+## 5. Compilation and Running:
+From the root directory of the project run: javac .\test\testBase.java Sample usage after compilation: java test.testBase --dataset TAO --W 10000 --S 500 --R 1.9 --K 50 --D 3 --sD 3 --nW 1 Parameters for running can be changed accordingly